 Our skills coaches are there to support you – you do not have to wait until your next scheduled review to speak to us and we’d encourage all apprentices to reach out to their skills coach for support during this period.

-I’m an apprentice and have an in-centre Skills module booked in the next few weeks, will it still go ahead?
+I’m an apprentice and have a Skills module booked in the next few weeks, will it still go ahead?

 We have redesigned our skills modules so that you are still able to learn the key concepts and then be able to put these into practice in the workplace, even if that working is being done from home.
 Your FI skills coach will be in touch with you directly about these changes.

 I’m a new apprentice and due to start my programme in the next few weeks.
 What should I do?